ntavish/6502_kiwi/README.md

 # Kiwi 6502 emulator

-This is another 6502 emulator written in C. The goal for this one was learning how to write on, and hopefully use it to emulate a complete system like the NES sometime.
-There are a few pending things and more tests required, which will should be done soon.
+This is another 6502 emulator written in C. The goal for this one was learning how to write one, and hopefully use it to emulate a complete system like the NES sometime.
+There are a few pending things and more tests required, which will be done soon.

 ## Compiling